 Three theological virtues: Faith, Hope and Charity

-Seven gifts of the Holy Spirit: Wisdom, Understanding, Counsel, Knowledge, Fortitude, Piety and Fear of the Lord
+Seven gifts of the Holy Ghost: Wisdom, Understanding, Counsel, Knowledge, Fortitude, Piety and Fear of the Lord

 Four cardinal virtues: Prudence, Justice, Temperance and Fortitude.